Share the post "Top 5 UK Narrowboat Hire Routes for 2021!"

 97 locks across the Rochdale, Ashton, Peak Forest, Macclesfield and Trent & Mersey Canals.

-The Cheshire ring is a good narrowboat hire route to take if you live int he North of the UK.
-It weaves through busy towns but also sleepy villages and passes the heart of Manchester – drift right past Old Trafford stadium, the home of Manchester United Football club.
-Similarly to the Warwickshire ring you can do the whole loop in around 2 weeks with plenty of time to stop to explore the local villages and enjoy a canal-side walk.
+The Cheshire ring is a good narrowboat hire route to take if you live in the North of the UK.
+The route weaves through busy towns and sleepy villages.
+It passes through the heart of Manchester – drifting right past Old Trafford stadium, the home of Manchester United Football club.
+Just like the Warwickshire ring, you can do the whole loop in around 2 weeks.
+This gives you plenty of time to stop to explore the local villages and enjoy a canal-side walk.

-If you take this route, Dunham Massey is a must see.
-With a stunning country house, a 250 acre deer park and a working Elizabethen mill, a day-trip to Dunham Massey is like stepping back into the 18th century.
-Documents point to there being a mill on this land since 1353 which shows exactly how mills have been at the heart of this areas culture for centuries.
-The current structure you see when visiting was built in the 1860’s.
+If you take this route, Dunham Massey is a must-see.
+It boasts a stunning country house, a 250 acre deer park and a working Elizabethan mill.
+A trip to Dunham Massey is like going back to the 18th century.
+The house you see today was built in the 1860s.

 5. Forth & Clyde and Union canals